-Cats are strange, to be honest.
-They are fluffy, loveable and all around cute.
+Cats are fluffy, loveable, and all-around cute.
 But there is trouble lurking in their fur — trouble for people who are extremely allergic to cats.
-So there is an ever growing search for a supposedly “Hypoallergenic” cat.
-A cat that is absolutely allergen free.
-British shorthair cats are a prime candidate for being hypoallergenic.

 Now the question here is this:

-Are British shorthair cats truly hypoallergenic?
 To put it plainly, British shorthair cats are not hypoallergenic.
 You might think or have been wrongly led to believe that they are.

 - Sneezing